 UNDERSTANDING FREQUENCY CAPS

 Campaign-level frequency caps can be configured for campaign and campaign type suppression.
-These are configured in addition to global-level caps and applied when sending a campaign.
+These are configured in addition to chanel-level caps and applied when sending a campaign.

 When Bluecore Auto-Prioritizer™ is enabled, there will be an additional option added to any step within a Bluecore Audience or Experience Designer touch that uses ‘did not receive email’ (i.e. a frequency cap rule) that allows you to determine when the model should always follow specific frequency constraints for all customers or bypass legacy frequency rules: